martincostello/antiforgery-testing-application-part/README.md

 }
 ```

-This is then configured as an application part by the [`ConfigureAntiforgeryTokenResource()`](https://github.com/martincostello/antiforgery-testing-application-part/blob/f8985fe1bbaa800cf73bc62bb85949c1c0a8a698/tests/TodoApp.Tests/IWebHostBuilderExtensions.cs#L26-L39) method, which is [registered with the test server](https://github.com/martincostello/antiforgery-testing-application-part/blob/f8985fe1bbaa800cf73bc62bb85949c1c0a8a698/tests/TodoApp.Tests/TestServerFixture.cs#L82):
+This is then configured as an Application Part by the [`ConfigureAntiforgeryTokenResource()`](https://github.com/martincostello/antiforgery-testing-application-part/blob/f8985fe1bbaa800cf73bc62bb85949c1c0a8a698/tests/TodoApp.Tests/IWebHostBuilderExtensions.cs#L26-L39) method, which is [registered with the test server](https://github.com/martincostello/antiforgery-testing-application-part/blob/f8985fe1bbaa800cf73bc62bb85949c1c0a8a698/tests/TodoApp.Tests/TestServerFixture.cs#L82):

 ```csharp
 protected override void ConfigureWebHost(IWebHostBuilder builder)